unalkyouie/rss-reader-web/NOTES.md

 Baby steps with standards

 I got too much frustrated rn in fact, maybe it's the end of the week vibe or idk

+Starting to feel good about this.
+-> Got the feeds - time to show some content.
+ArticlesList will take a list of articles (mocked now) - should: display title, feed name and publication date Articles sorted by date (new first)

+Fun fact: feeds mean nothing without articles xD

+-> Lets connect these little babies
+- [x] Install `rss-parser`
+- [ ] Wrap the fetching logic into reusable hook
+- [ ] Feed it